wazuh/wazuh-documentation/source/installation-guide/wazuh-server/installation-assistant.rst

        # curl -sO https://packages.wazuh.com/|WAZUH_CURRENT_MINOR|/wazuh-install.sh

 #.
 Run the assistant with the option ``--wazuh-server`` followed by the node name to install the Wazuh server.
-The node name must be the same used in ``config.yml`` for the initial configuration, for example, ``wazuh-1``.
+The node name must be the same one used in ``config.yml`` for the initial configuration, for example, ``wazuh-1``.

    .. note:: Make sure that a copy of the ``wazuh-install-files.tar``, created during the Wazuh indexer installation, is placed in your working directory.